PyMamba/mamba-framework/docs/development/access_sql_database.rst

 Using SQL databases
 ===================

 Mamba provides access to SQL databases through the :class:`~mamba.core.model.Model` class in asyncrhonous or synchronous way using the same database connection.
 Actually, Mamba supports **SQLite**, **MySQL/MariaDB** and **PostgreSQL** databases.
-In order to connect to a database, you have to configure the connection details in the ``config/database.json`` file:
+In order to connect to a database, you have to configure the connection details in your application ``config/database.json`` file:

 .. code-block:: json